Louis-Aime/Milesian-calendar/README.md

 Generate Milesian Date strings in different languages, as specified in the Common Locale Data Repository (CDLR) project.

 ## Year-signature
+Requires:
-Requires CalendarCycleComputationEngine.js, MilesianDateProperties.js, LunarDateProperties.js.
+* JS-Date-Properties: CalendarCycleComputationEngine.js, MilesianDateProperties.js, LunarDateProperties.js.

 Compute the key figures associated with a year, including John Conway's doomsday, Milesian epact, and Easter date.
 An HTML desmonstrator is provided.

 ## Numeric-clock
-Requires all JS-Date-Properties and all Milesian Locale.
+Requires
+* JS-Date-Properties (complete)
+* Milesian Locale (complete)

-This is a "Milesian clock", demonstrating how to convert dates to/from gregorian, julian and Milesian calendars, and giving moon and Delta T coordinates.
+This is a "Milesian numeric perpetual calendar", demonstrating how to convert dates to/from gregorian, julian and Milesian calendars, and giving moon and Delta T coordinates.

 ## Write-Milesian-Date
+Requires
+* JS-Date-Properties (CalendarCycleComputationEngine.js, MilesianDateProperties.js)
-Requires CalendarCycleComputationEngine.js, MilesianDateProperties.js, and all Milesian Locale.
+* Milesian Locale.

 Demonstrate the "computation" of a string expressing a Milesian date following locales and options as specified by Common Locales Data Repository (CLDR).

+## Dial-clock
+Requires
+* JS-Date-Properties (CalendarCycleComputationEngine.js, MilesianDateProperties.js)

+Demonstrate a dial Milesian clock.